TheAwiteb/lprs/docs/commands/edit.md

 For secrets like the password and TOTP secret, you can provide them as arguments or you will be prompted for them.

+## Field removal
+If you want to remove a field from the vault, you can provide an empty value for it, e.g. `-o ""`.

 ## Custom fields
 If you want to add a custom field to the vault, you can use the `-c, --custom` option, and provide the key-value pair.
 If you want to delete a custom field,